begler1/20532CIDL-EXP-M2/content.md

 ### Stop VM to save billing charges
 If you are stopping labs for the day, on the vm2032 Overview page in the Azure Portal, click Stop to stop billing charges until you start labs again.
-When prompted, click Yes to stop the VM.
+If prompted, click Yes to stop the VM.

 #### :camera: SCREENSHOT
 >LODSProperties